What is Belbuca and how is it used?

 The efficacy of BELBUCA has been evaluated in three 12-week double-blind, placebo-controlled clinical trials in opioid-naïve and opioid-experienced patients with moderate-to-severe chronic low back pain using pain scores as the primary efficacy variable.
 Two of these studies, described below, demonstrated efficacy in patients with low back pain.
 One study in low back pain did not show a statistically significant pain reduction for BELBUCA compared to placebo.

-12-Week Study in Opioid-Naïve Patients with Chronic Low Back Pain
+12-Week Study In Opioid-Naïve Patients With Chronic Low Back Pains

 During the first 2 weeks of double-blind treatment, patients were allowed up to 2 tablets per day of hydrocodone/acetaminophen 5/325 mg as supplemental analgesia to minimize opioid withdrawal symptoms in patients randomized to placebo.
 Thereafter, the supplemental analgesia was limited to 1 to 2 tablets of acetaminophen 500 mg per day.
 Seventy-six percent of the patients treated with BELBUCA completed the 12-week treatment compared to 73% of the patients treated with placebo.
 Of the 209 patients randomized to BELBUCA, 4% discontinued due to lack of efficacy and 8% due to adverse events.
 Of the 211 patients randomized to placebo, 11% discontinued due to lack of efficacy and 4% due to adverse events.